 Frequently Asked Questions

-For over 30 years, Step By Step Inspections has provided a wide range of home and commercial inspection services throughout the Charleston, SC, area.
+For over 30 years, Step By Step Inspections has provided a wide range of home and commercial inspection services throughout the Charleston, SC, area, including North Charleston, Goose Creek, Mount Pleasant, Summerville, and all nearby communities.
 Call us today at (843) 870-8726 for an instant quote or schedule online now.

 We recommend you choose a home inspection company that has the experience, certifications, insurance, and reputation to stand behind their inspections.